 - Choose a name that is descriptive enough to help people understand what you do but also gives you some flexibility to expand your offerings in the future within your respective niche.
 If you want to expand to an entirely different area, start a new business – it will be easier to brand and market!

-- Combine real words in a way that is catchy and can be easily branded.
+- Get creative and combine real words in a way that is catchy and can be easily branded.
 If you can include something descriptive as well, you’ve hit the jackpot.
 Besides making the name memorable, the combined words may make it easier to trademark and get the domain name.

 - Make sure the name is easy to pronounce, is pleasing to the ear and easy to spell.